anoopsarkar/nlp-class/hw2.md

 In order to do compute plaintext frequencies, we use an English dataset has no punctuation or spaces and all characters are lowercase.

-We have all the tools we need to describe the default solution to this homework.
+For the default solution to this homework we will use the data file `data/default.wiki.txt.bz2`.

-We use a simple frequency matching heuristic to map cipher symbols to English letters.
+The default solution uses a simple frequency matching heuristic to map cipher symbols to English letters.

-We match the frequencies using the function f() of each cipher symbol c with each English letter e:
+We match the frequencies using the function $f()$ of each cipher symbol $c$ with each English letter $e$:

 $$h(c,e) = | \log(\frac{f(c)}{f(e)})) | $$